osisoft/PI-Interface-ABB-800xA-Production-Response-Batch-Docs/content/command-line-parameter-reference/command-line-parameter-reference.md

 ### `/tbse`

 (Optional) Directs the interface to use top level recipe start/end events for creating batch objects.
 By default, the interface uses batch load/unload events.
 Intended for batches with S88 recipe types: Procedure, Unit Procedure, Operation, and Phase.

+### `/uidlist=<list>`

+(Optional) Recover specified manufacturing orders, then exit.
+Specify a comma-separated list of unique IDs for the manufacturing orders to be recovered.
+This parameter overrides any settings specified for the /rst and /ret recovery switches.

+Example: /uidlist=MOKey#1, MOKey#2

+### `/writelink= <AFelementpath>`

+Combine event frames from different interface instances.
+For an MES controlling one or more BES systems, configure `/writelink` on the MES interface and configure an interface instance for each BES, specifying the same linkage element in the BES `/readlink` setting.
+The BES interface instances will then create event frame references under the MES event frames that refer to the BES event frames.
+For Emerson Syncade systems, the AutomationBatchID field must match the batchID of the batch created by the BES.

+For a BES interface controlling one or more MES systems, configure `/readlink` on the MES interface and configure an interface instance for each BES, specifying the same linkage element in the BES `/writelink` setting.
+The MES interface will then create event frame references under the BES event frames that refer to the MES event frames.
+You must configure Link templates to define which events specify a link.

 <!--
 ### `/ts=GMT | LCL`